 - Gluten-free all-purpose blend (Bob’s 1:1 is my favorite).

 - Amaranth flour

 How to turn a classic recipe healthy

 I believe the key to revamping a classic recipe, like shortbread, and making it healthier is to adjust a little at a time (especially if you’re a beginner – you’ll need time for your tastebuds to get used to these newer tastes).

-These are not 100% healthy shortbread cookies in the sense of them being sugar free.
+These are not 100% healthy shortbread cookies in the sense of them being sugar-free.
 There is sugar in them, but a small amount.
 As you know, this is what I’m about.

 I swapped all-purpose flour for the almond flour because it’s what I had on hand.
 I looked at a few of my old whipped shortbread recipes, made some notes and adjustments and gave it a whirl.

 Since I was lowering the sugar content a bit (but not eliminating it completely) I kept the fat high with the butter to keep our tastebuds happy.

 Note: Not every recipe can be simply swapped for almond flour or coconut flour but…that’s the fun of it.
 Experimenting and seeing what works.